ReaxDev/attribute_queryable_encrypted/readme.md

 --------
 * :length     - an integer value length, or percentage expressed as a string ("72%").
 Default is "50%".
 * :prefix     - prefix name for the storage accessor.
 Default is "prefix"
 * :suffix     - suffix name for the storage accessor.
-Defuault is "digest"
+Default is "digest"
 * :encode     - Base64 encode the digest hash, suitable for database persistence.
 Default is false.
 * :stretches  - an integer number of iterations through the digest algorithm.
 More will reduce the ease of a precomputed attack.
 Default is 3.
 * :key        - an optional key to salt the digest algorithm.
 Default is nil.